tc39/proposal-eventual-send/README.md

 [Cap'n Proto](https://capnproto.org/rpc.html), among others, demonstrate that this approach to distributed computing works well at scale.

+## Summary

-This proposal adds *eventual-send* operations to promises, to express invocations of potentially remote objects.
+This proposal adds *eventual-send* operations to JavaScript Promises, to express invocation of operations on potentially remote objects.
 We introduce the notion of a *handled Promise*, whose handler can provide alternate eventual-send behavior.
 These mechanisms, together with weak references, enable the creation of remote object communications systems, but without committing to any specific implementation.
 In particular, this proposal specifies a general mechanism for hooking in whatever host-provided remote communications facilities are at hand, without constraining the nature of those facilities.

 This proposal does not mandate any specific usage of the mechanisms it describes.
 Such usages as are mentioned here are provided as explanatory and